 Unfortunately, an ugly story of “support the troops” is that men and women who have served in factions of the US services have been deported after their service, never having been granted the citizenship that they have a right to after enrollment.
 While the exact number of deported veterans is unknown, cases have been documented in at least 34 countries.

-As part of a field-based practicum under the Trans-Border Institute, I am working with 18 other students to identify and interview deported veterans in Mexico, their family members in the United States, and the US public.
-The project aims to create better understand the number of deported veterans – since the US government has not documented the situation – and learn more about their cases.
-Using what we learn, we will seek to influence public opinion and policy in ways that benefit this population – through revisiting their deportation cases, creating more access to their benefits, and preventing this problem from perpetuating.
+As part of a field-based practicum under the Trans-Border Institute, I worked with 18 other students to identify and interview deported veterans in Mexico, their family members in the United States, and the US public.
+The project’s aim was to better understand the number of deported veterans – since the US government has not documented the situation – and learn more about their cases.
+Using what we learned, we now seek to influence public opinion and policy in ways that benefit this population – through revisiting their deportation cases, creating more access to their benefits, and preventing this problem from perpetuating.
 During the project, one of the veterans that we interviewed, Hector Barajas, was granted citizenship and re-entered the US in 2018.

 Promotional Video for the Masters in Social Innovation Program